twtrubiks/linux-note/shutter-tutorual/README.md

 ## Fix Disable Edit In Shutter

-(Ubuntu 20.04 can be ignored, because the bug has been fixed:exclamation:)
+(Ubuntu 20.04 can be ignored, because the bug has been fixed :exclamation:)

 On Ubuntu 18.04, you will find that the edit option is unavailable,